nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 programs that would not work.

 Ben: So rather than saying, I'm worried about it.
 It's not that.
-It's more like I'm just saying that it is a thing to keep in mind where you can't make-- in languages-- it's not obvious, is the thing.
-Is that a language where you can ship syntactic-- or, you can ship procedural macros, say, on stable, that have some notion of what it means to parse the language that your parser can't get more restrictive over time, only less restrictive.
+It's more like I'm just saying that it is a thing to keep in mind where you can't make— in languages— it's not obvious, is the thing.
+Is that a language where you can ship syntactic— or, you can ship procedural macros, say, on stable, that have some notion of what it means to parse the language that your parser can't get more restrictive over time, only less restrictive.